 The full text of this article has now been moved to BJUGrace.
 Read the rest of it there.

-Update October 2016: The study of Christians having rights (and not “yielding” them) is now a section in the new book Untwisting Scriptures that have been used to tie you up, gag you, and tangle your mind, which you can read more about here.
+Update October 2016: The study of Christians having rights (and not “yielding” them) is now completely revised and updated in a section of the new book Untwisting Scriptures that have been used to tie you up, gag you, and tangle your mind, which you can read more about here.